chitamoor/docker-dx/README.md

-# Improving the Development Experience through Docker (for Unix based envs)
+# Improving the Development Experience through Docker

 Reference implemention of the concepts discussed in the presentation - https://chitamoor.github.io/docker-dx/